balvahal/MMClosetScope/doc/index.html.md

 includes:
   - installation
   - microscope/microscope
+  - sda/gps

 search: true
 ---

 # Introduction

 Welcome to the Super-Dimensional-Acquistion (SDA) documentation!
-With SDA to you can control your microscope programatically with MATLAB.
-SDA is powered by and made possible by Micro-Manager, the open-source software by Open Imaging.
+With SDA you can control your microscope programatically with MATLAB.
+SDA is powered by and made possible by Micro-Manager, the open-source software by [Open Imaging](https://open-imaging.com/).